stephengold/MonkeyWrench/README.md

   the name of the folder from which the main asset was loaded
 + "%2$s" is replaced by the texture's base name
 + "%3$s" is replaced by the texture's extension
++ "%4$s" is replaced by the name of the main asset with its extension removed
++ "%5$s" is replaced by the texture's base name converted to lowercase

 For example, if the main asset was loaded using